dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/01_bizevents_oneagent_capture/index.md

 To capture business events from incoming web requests, we need to define conditions which are called Triggers.
 Triggers are connected by AND logic per capture rule.
 If you set multiple trigger rules, all of them need to be fulfilled to capture a business event.

-#### 4. Select the Add trigger button to define a condition that will trigger a business event
+### Step 4: Select the Add trigger button to define a condition that will trigger a business event

 We will use 3 triggers: